Clinics & Services

-These are available during October and November annually for patients over 65 years and for those patients at increased risk from influenza, such as diabetics, those with asthma or heart problems etc...
+These are available annually for patients over 65 years and for those patients at increased risk from influenza, such as diabetics, those with asthma or heart problems etc...
 If you think you need a flu injection please enquire at reception.

 These are recommended for patients over 65 years of age.

-These are recommended 3 yearly between ages 25 and 49 and every 4.5 yrs from 50 till the age of 64.
+These are recommended 3 yearly between ages 24 1/2 and 50 years.
+From 50 plus every 5 years.
 You will be sent a reminder when you are next due for a smear.
 Please call the surgery and let the receptionist know that you need a smear so that she can book an appointment with a nurse for you.

 We advise that you register with a dentist and attend on an at least yearly basis.
 For urgent dental problems firstly contact your dentist.
-If you have difficulty getting through to him/her you should ring NHS direct on 0845 46 47 who will give you the number of the emergency dentist for the area.
+If you have difficulty getting through to him/her you should ring 111, who will give you the number of the emergency dentist for the area.